Clonal interference and Muller's ratchet in spatial habitats: Discussion

+By exploiting analogies with models of surface growth, we have arrived at a detailed statistical characterization of the fitness evolution in one-dimensional spatial habitats.
+The model with beneficial mutations has the scaling exponents and universal distribution that belong to the KPZ universality class, and we provide evidence that the model with only deleterious mutations is in the directed percolation class.
+While our model becomes similar to the PNG and non-equilibrium wetting models in the limit of strong selection, it was not a priori evident that the additional stochasticity associated with genetic drift would leave the asymptotic behavior unchanged.

+Knowing the universality class has implications for generalizations of the model.
+For example, based on our understanding of KPZ-type surface growth processes, we may conclude that the saturation of the speed of adaptation holds in any habitat dimension and for a broad class of distributions of selection coefficients, including those that are fatter than exponential.
+Also the association between the spatial Muller's ratchet and DP is expected to extend to two-dimensional (planar) habitats, including the dependence of the transition on the parameter combination $U_d/s^2$.
+The scaling exponents $\beta$ and $\alpha$ governing the transient growth of the fitness variance and its dependence on habitat size in steady state are not known exactly for dimensions larger than one \cite{Barabasi1995,Krug1997}.
+However, a recent simulation study of various two-dimensional KPZ-models has identified a set of geometry-dependent universal distributions that are qualitatively similar to those found in the one-dimensional case \cite{Halpin-Healy2012}.
 Spatial evolution models in planar habitats have been considered in the context of cancer progression, where the distribution of waiting times $t_k$ until the occurrence of a given number $k$ of mutations is of central interest \cite{Martens2011a}.
 In the surface growth analogy, this corresponds to the time when the surface reaches a given height.
-Using the probabilistic concept of first passage percolation, it can be shown that such waiting times in KPZ-type growth processes again follow KPZ statistics \cite{KrugSpohn,KriKru2010}.
+Using the probabilistic concept of first passage percolation, it can be shown that such waiting times in KPZ-type growth processes again follow KPZ statistics \cite{KriKru2010}.
 This implies that the distribution of `waiting times to cancer', which was argued in \cite{Martens2011a} to be Gaussian for small $k$, should asymptotically approach the two-dimensional analogue of the TW distribution found in \cite{Halpin-Healy2012}.